Jan Pieterszoon Coen: First VOC voyage and return (1607–1612)

 During the journey, Verhoeff and 42 of his men were killed during negotiations with the chiefs of the Banda Islands.

 After his return to the republic in 1610, Coen submitted an important report on trade possibilities in Southeast Asia to the company's directors.
 As a result of this report, he was again sent overseas in 1612, with the rank of chief merchant.

 Second VOC voyage and promotion (1612–1617)

-On the second trip, he acquitted himself so well of his commission and notable by the success of his practice of commerce, that in October 1613, he was appointed as accountant-general of all VOC offices in the East Indies and president of the head offices in Bantam and Jakarta.
+On the second trip, he acquitted himself so well of his commission and notable by the success of his practice of commerce, that in October 1613, he was appointed as accountant-general of all VOC offices in the East Indies and president of the head offices in Bantam and Sunda Kelapa.

 In 1614, he was made director-general, second in command.
 On 25 October 1617, the Heren XVII of the VOC appointed him as the fourth governor-general in the East Indies, of which he was informed on 30 April 1618.